-During the year ended June 30, 2021, other than ASUs 2020-06, 2020-10, and 2021-04, there have been no new, or existing recently issued, accounting pronouncements that are of significance, or potential significance, that impact the Company's consolidated financial statements.
+During the year ended June 30, 2022, there have been no new, or existing, recently issued accounting pronouncements that are of significance, or potential significance, that impact the Company's consolidated financial statements.

-3 Merger
+3.Merger

 On June 9, 2020, the Company, Adgero Acquisition Corp., a wholly-owned subsidiary of the Company ("Merger Sub"), and Adgero, entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") pursuant to which upon closing the Merger Sub will merge with and into Adgero, with Adgero surviving the merger and becoming a direct, wholly-owned subsidiary of the Company (the "Merger").